Request Info

 Printheads are a component in all types of digital printers that are used to transfer the desired image onto your chosen print media.
 The printhead will spray, write, or drop the ink onto your paper in the pattern needed to produce the finished image.

-The mechanism is made with a number of electrical components and multiple nozzles that will hold the different ink colors.
+The mechanism is made with several of electrical components and multiple nozzles that will hold the different ink colors.
 Most often, printheads will include inks including cyan, yellow, magenta, and black with additional colors sometimes including light magenta, and light cyan.

-The electrical circuits will send messages to the print nozzles signaling each one when and how much ink it needs to output.
+The electrical circuits will send messages to the inkjet printer nozzles, signaling each one when and how much ink it needs to output.
 You will usually find printheads in inkjet printers, where the print head component will most often be found on the inside of the ink or printer cartridge.

 When an image is sent to the printer, the printhead will receive the image information as instructions after which it will evaluate the necessary intensity, amount, and location where the ink will be required.
 Once the calculations are complete, the head will move horizontally going line by line until it has finished the image.